 The NCS benefit surveys provide information by size of establishment.
 The establishment size is characterized by the number of workers, and broken out into two broad categories 1-99 workers and 100 or more workers and into four additional sub-categories: 1-49 employees; 50-99 employees; 100-499 employees; and 500+ employees.
-For the availability of leave, insurance, retirement, and other selected benefits by size of establishment, see the most recent publication at http://www.bls.gov/ncs/ebs/publications.htm.
-These publications are produced annually.
+For the availability of leave, insurance, retirement, and other selected benefits by size of establishment, see the most recent data at www.bls.gov/ncs/ebs/benefits/2016/benefits_tab.htm.
+These data are produced annually.

 RETIREMENT BENEFITS INFORMATION